Clemapfel/mousetrap/docs/04_widgets.md

 Using `Frame::set_label_widget`, we can furthermore choose a label widget, which will be displayed above the child widget of the frame.
 This will usually be a `Label`, though `set_label_widget` accepts any kind of widget.

-`Frame` is rarely necessary, but will make GUIs seem more asthetically pleasing and polished.
+`Frame` is rarely necessary, but will make GUIs seem more aesthetically pleasing and polished.

 ---

 ## AspectFrame

 Not to be confused with `Frame`, \{AspectFrame} adds no graphical element to its singular child.
 Instead, the singular child widget added with `AspectFrame::set_child` will be forced to stay in a certain **aspect ratio**, its width to height ratio will stay constant regardless of the size allocation of the `AspectFrame`s parent.

 We choose the aspect ratio either in `AspectFrame`s constructor or with `AspectFrame::set_ratio`, both of which accept a floating point ratio calculated as `width / height`.
 For example, if we want to force a widget to keep an aspect ratio of 4:3: